(PDF of the policy statement is also available here)

 - TTARA supports reductions in the franchise tax rate to provide relief for all franchise taxpayers if sufficient revenue is available.

 - TTARA supports reasonable changes that simplify and clarify the calculation of the franchise tax without unduly benefitting or harming certain taxpayers relative to their competitors.

 - TTARA opposes changes that arbitrarily narrow the number of businesses subject to the tax.

-- TTARA opposes changes to the tax and its apportionment, allocation, or sourcing provisions that may penalize businesses for locating facilities in the state.
+- TTARA opposes changes to the tax and its apportionment, allocation, or sourcing provisions that may penalize businesses for locating facilities or performing services in the state.

 Principles.
 A system of state and local tax administration should appropriately balance the government’s interests of effective tax collection with taxpayers’ needs for non-burdensome compliance.
 A readily accessible process for timely resolving disputes must be provided.
 Refunds due should be promptly paid.
 Similarly situated taxpayers should be subject to the same rules and regulations.
 Onerous or biased collection methods adversely impact efforts to promote economic expansion.

 - TTARA supports appropriate penalties for failure to pay tax lawfully due; however, interest is the time value of money, the rate of which should be equal for both delinquent payments to the state and refunds paid to taxpayers.